 For a show that was relatively straightforward to explain — a high-school chemistry teacher decides to break the law and make meth, and then finds out just how much he likes being a drug kingpin — Breaking Bad has the distinction of being one of TV’s densest and most complex dramas.
-Thanks to an innovative, interlocking narrative and unconventional structure, Breaking Bad, the ongoing spinoff series Better Call Saul, and the newly released El Camino: A Breaking Bad Movie are catnip for dedicated fans who love to track minute details and callbacks.
+Thanks to an innovative, interlocking narrative and unconventional structure, Breaking Bad, the ongoing spinoff series Better Call Saul, and El Camino: A Breaking Bad Movie are catnip for dedicated fans who love to track minute details and callbacks.

 To understand exactly how the timeline works, it makes sense to start with the original series, even though it’s essentially the middle part of the story.
 Breaking Bad, by and large, covers a two-year period of Walter White’s life, which marks his evolution from steady family man and teacher into meth-dealing criminal mastermind.
 The show is typically understood to begin in 2008, meaning that the main action of El Camino, which tracks the actions of Aaron Paul’s Jesse Pinkman immediately after the series finale, begins in 2010.
 There are some date discrepancies over the course of Breaking Bad’s five seasons, such as a reference to the death of Osama bin Laden (who wasn’t killed until 2011), but by and large the timeline proves to be internally consistent.

 El Camino is focused on what happens to Jesse after Walter White murdered the men who locked him in a cage for six months, getting its title from the car Jesse steals to make his emotional getaway in the final moments of the Breaking Bad series finale.
 Many important Breaking Bad characters make appearances despite being dead, as the movie flashes back to important moments within the timeline of the show.
 Those flashbacks, and how they fit into the original Breaking Bad timeline, are as follows.